Vorselon/5e-Homebrew-Death-Knight/Main.md

 Runic Empowerment: You can spend 1 Runic Power to gain an extra +1 bonus to your armor class.

+### Dark Command
+3rd Level Feature
+As a bonus action on your turn, you can spend 1 Runic Power to command a creature to turn their attacks towards you.
+They must make a wisdom saving throw.
+On a fail, any attacks they make until the start of your next turn have disadvantage against all targets except you.

+Runic Empowerment: You can spend Runic Power to target a number of creatures equal to the amount of Runic Power spent.

 ### Extra Attack
 5th Level Feature
 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.